Natalia Chatzigiannidou

-Natalia Chatzigiannidou (Ναταλία Χατζηγιαννίδου; born 19 June 1979) is a Greek footballer who plays for Rethymniaki Enosi Athliton and the Greece women's national football team, where she is also the captain.
+Natalia Chatzigiannidou (Ναταλία Χατζηγιαννίδου; born 19 June 1979) is a Greek footballer who plays for REA and the Greece women's national football team, where she is also the captain.

 Club career

 Chatzigiannidou was born on 19 July 1979 in Florina, Greece, and started her career at the age of 12 with the local club Filiriakos Florinas in 1991, which was also the year the club was founded, where she won an A Division league (women's top-tier league) title in 2000, and played for the club until 2007.

 Chatzigiannidou's tenure in Filiriakos coincided with the club's golden years; Regional Championship in 1992–93 season and promotion; in addition to the 2000 A Division title, they were also runners-up in 1998, 2001, 2002 and 2004, and third in 1999; the successes include presences in European tournaments such as Women's Cup of Italy (version of Sicily in 2003), which was organized jointly by UEFA and the Italian Football Federation (FIGC), where the club was honoured by the latter, and the International Tournament of Pecquencourt among others, and a 3–0 victorious friendly match against Women's national team for 2005 Prespes Festival on 27 August 2005, where Chatzigiannidou scored the third goal, an era the club provided the national teams with 24 footballers during their 15 years of existence, until 2006, of being herself an international footballer, and also serving the club from the position of the captain.

 In 2007, Chatzigiannidou moved to PAOK, where she played over 200 matches, including 30 appearances for UEFA Women's Champions League, and winning 12 A Division leagues and 5 Women's Cups until 2020, when she decided to leave the club due to disgruntlement for the way the club was treating her at the time and was released by the club after an appeal to the Hellenic Football Federation.

 In April 2021, Chatzigiannidou joined Agrotikos Asteras Women.

 On 27 January 2022, Chatzigiannidou joined Asteras Ladies Rethymno, having been incorporated with a delay due to professional reasons, after having agreed with the club since October 2021, a transfer which has been described as the club's most important transfer ever in its history.

-For the season 2022–23, Chatzigiannidou joined Rethymniaki Enosi Athliton (REA), the successor club of Asteras Ladies Rethymno.
+For the season 2022–23, Chatzigiannidou joined REA, the successor club of Asteras Ladies Rethymno.